Kamal Amrohi: Personal life

 Pakeezah was released on 4 February 1972, 14 years after it first began.
 It received a lukewarm response from the critics.
 Although the film received warm reception from the audience, it was Meena Kumari's untimely death on 31 March 1972 which acted as an ultimate push and made it one of the top grossers of that year.
 The film is now considered as a cult classic and has a status much similar to K. Asif's 1960 magnum opus, Mughal-E-Azam.

 Kamal Amrohi got married for the fourth time with his physician.
 During his last years, he used to regularly visit the hospital for minor ailments.
 There he met his fourth wife, who was actually his doctor.
 After the death of Mehmoodi in 1982, Amrohi felt lonely and in order to avoid being a burden on his children, he decided to get married, drawing sharp reactions from the media.

 Kamal Amrohi had three children with Mehmoodie: two sons, Shandaar and Taajdaar, both of whom worked with him in Razia Sultan, and a daughter, Rukhsar Amrohi.
 He had no children with Bilkis Bano, Meena Kumari and later in his life with his fourth wife.
 His son Shandaar died on 21 August 2011 in Goa.
 He was laid to rest in Mumbai the following day.

+His grandson Mashhoor Amrohi is also an actor.